opencomputeproject/ocp-spec-tools/README.md

 (cd sample-spec && ../docker-run.sh --html sample-spec.html sample-spec.ocp)
 ```

+## How to integrate with Github Pages

+This repo provides a [reusable Github workflow](.github/workflows/render.yml) for rendering specifications to PDF or HTML and publishing them to Github Pages.
+See [render-sample-spec.yml](.github/workflows/render-sample-spec.yml) for an example usage.

 ## How to Build Locally

 See the TCG Pandoc [README](https://github.com/TrustedComputingGroup/pandoc/blob/main/README.md#how-to-build-locally) for how to build locally.